jborjon/jborjon.github.io/portfolio/incredible-benefits-of-early-intervention-autism.md

 thumbnail_alt: A smiling child
 ---

-Approximately <a href="https://www.cdc.gov/ncbddd/autism/data.html" target="_blank">one in 54 children</a> have an autism spectrum disorder (ASD), with the number nearly tripling since the year 2000\.
+Approximately [one in 54 children](https://www.cdc.gov/ncbddd/autism/data.html){:target="_blank"} have an autism spectrum disorder (ASD), with the number nearly tripling since the year 2000.
 That’s more than one child for every three classrooms at the average US elementary school.

 On average, these children will receive a diagnosis at age 6\.
 And, while there’s much you can still do to help treat the child at that age, the earlier the treatment starts, the better.

 How early?
-As early as the <a href="https://www.brainandlife.org/articles/early-intervention-in-autism/" target="_blank">one-year-old mark</a>, in some cases.
+As early as the [one-year-old mark](https://www.brainandlife.org/articles/early-intervention-in-autism/){:target="_blank"}, in some cases.

 The benefits of early intervention can change your life.
 Let’s dive into them.